-- Drywood Termites
+Drywood Termites

-- The most common type of termite in the United States
+	- The nation’s most common type of termite

 	- Prefer soft and rotting wood

-- Require moisture to survive, so they build colonies in moist soil underground near wooden homes and structures
+	- Require moisture to survive, so they build colonies in moist soil near wooden structures

-- May enter homes through mud tubes and cracks in the foundation
+	- Enter homes through mud tubes and openings in the foundation

-- Can enter the home through accessible outdoor wood or may be brought in with infested furniture
+	- May enter homes through accessible outdoor wood or may be brought in with infested furniture

 	- An invasive species of subterranean termite that are highly destructive due to their large colony size

-- Less common in Georgia, but have been sighted in the state
+	- Less common in South Carolina, but have been sighted in the state

-- Can enter homes through mud tubes and cracks in the foundation
+	- Enter homes through mud tubes and cracks in the foundation

 	How to Get Rid of Termites

 	What should you do if you think you have a termite problem?
 The first thing to do is to confirm if there is an infestation, and if so, its severity.
 Compass Pest Management is a family-owned termite control company that serves homes in the state of Georgia.
-Our Cornelia pest control company features a team of certified professionals deliver fast, effective, and friendly service, eliminating termites and giving you peace of mind.
+Our Cornelia pest control company features a team of certified professionals delivers fast, effective, and friendly service, eliminating termites and giving you peace of mind.